14.11.1.7 Numeric Display - Color/Alarm/Basic

 Indirect Area Specification

-This property is available when, in the [Basic] tab you set [Address Type] to either [Address] or [Device Type & Address], and in the [Color/Alarm] tab you set [Alarm Action] to [Address].
-Select the method for specifying the Word Address that stores the alarm's upper limit and lower limit.
+This property is available when, in the [Basic] tab, you set the [Address Type] to either [Address] or [Device Type & Address], and in the [Color/Alarm] tab you set [Alarm Action] to [Address].
+Select the method for specifying the Word Address that stores the alarm's upper and lower limits.

 The Lower Limit and Upper Limit values are defined in consecutive addresses from the [Monitor Word Address], as specified in the [Basic] tab.